Search icon

 • Medicines that you need for an existing medical condition

-3. Drinking water
+3. Drinking Water

-Things to carry in your car on a road trip
+Things to Carry in Your Car on a Road Trip

-Now, let’s look into the essential things to carry on a road trip..
+Now, let’s look into the essential things to carry on a road trip.

-1. Emergency kit
+1. Emergency Kit

-2. Phone chargers and USB cables
+2. Phone Chargers and USB Cables

 You will need your smartphones charged to make calls, make payments, and find directions or places to eat/stay nearby.
 So, you must carry phone chargers in the car.
-Also, don’t forget about the USB cables to connect your mobile phone with your car’s music system and play your favourite songs.
+Also, don’t forget about the USB cables to connect your mobile phone to your car’s music system and play your favourite songs.

-3. Some cash
+3. Some Cash

-4. Snacks and water
+4. Snacks and Water

 On a long road trip, sometimes you don’t know when you’re going to find the next place to eat.
 Hence, it is better to carry some snacks to munch on and enough drinking water to keep your body hydrated.
 Snacks such as fruits, chips, cookies and energy bars are easy to carry on a long journey.